-- d.
-A statement describing how the mitigation requirement will be satisfied.
+- A statement describing how the mitigation requirement will be satisfied.
 A conceptual or detailed mitigation or restoration plan may be submitted.
 See stategeneral condition 5. - e.
 Other applicable requirements of Corps NWP general condition 32, Corps regional conditions, or notification conditions of the applicable NWP.

-Ecology grants with conditions Water Quality Certification (WQC) for this NWP provided that Ecology individual WQC review is not required per the state general conditions (see above) and the following conditions:
+Ecology grants Water Quality Certification for this NWP provided that individual WQC review is not required per the state general conditions (see above).